joshuamotoaki/gen-cards/README.md

 Additionally, GenCards requires text input instead of just click a button.
 This forces you to actively recall the information, and ensures you don't have to make any decisions about how well you know a card.
 This makes studying both more active and more efficient.
 You can also prioritize cards to tell the spaced advisor which cards are most important to you.

-For a full explanation of the spaced advisor, see this blog post (coming soon).
-For a technical overview of the process of building the app, see this blog post (coming soon).
+For a full explanation of the spaced advisor, see [this blog post](https://motoaki.dev/blog/spaced-repetition-advisor/).
+For a technical overview of the process of building the app, see [this blog post](https://motoaki.dev/blog/flashcard-app/).

 ## Installation